WATCH(1) | User Commands | WATCH(1) |

 However, according to Internet Initiative Japan Inc.'s iwatch manual page, the

-watch utility came first from BSDI Inc. BSD/OS 3.1 and their code is
+watch utility came first from BSDi's BSD/OS 3.1 and their code is slightly

-slightly derived from it; he/she — who wrote the manual page and
+derived from it; he/she who wrote the manual page and comments at the

-This implementation mimicks some of the basic behavior of procps-ng's watch, just the necessary to have a useful, simple and stable program.
+This implementation mimics some of the basic behavior of procps-ng's watch, but only the necessary behavior to have a useful, simple and stable program.

 06/14/23 | Heirloom Toolchest |